Starting a new routine in your day can be daunting! Here are some tips for getting young learners started with math journals!

 Above all the little journal tricks, your students will find a BIG sense of PRIDE in their math journals.
 All their thinking is bursting out in fun activities that they can look through and also share with others.

-In the picture below you can find 4 math journal blog posts (one for each picture under the word journals).
+In the links below you can find other math journal blog posts.
 From how they fit in with guided math, to pictures of students working in action.
 I hope it helps you get more comfortable with the idea!

 If you like scooping up things in bundles, you can get September through December in this bundle